seamplex/feenox/doc/sds.md

 The official repository is hosted on Github at <https://github.com/seamplex/feenox/>.
 New non-trivial features are added in new branches which are then eventually merged into the main branch.

 Note that nowadays mentioning that the source code of a piece of software is tracked with Git (why wouldn't it?) is like saying a hotel has a private bathroom in each room (why wouldn't it?).
-But the reader ought to keep in mind that there is a non-negligible fraction of production calculation codes (even nuclear-related) whose source code is _not_ tracked with a DVCS, let alone features and bugfixes follow the branch-review-merge path.
+But the reader ought to keep in mind that there is a non-negligible fraction of production calculation codes (even nuclear-related) whose source code is _not_ tracked with a DVCS, let alone features and bug fixes follow the branch-review-merge path.

 ## Reproducibility and traceability {#sec:traceability}